-D. Congestion Management Process (CMP)
+d.
+Congestion Management Process (CMP)

 The 2007 SAFETEA-LU federal transportation legislation updated requirement for a Congestion Management Process (CMP) for metropolitan planning organizations (MPOs) in Transportation Management Areas (TMAs - urban areas with a population exceeding 200,000), placing a greater emphasis on management and operations and enhancing the linkage between the CMP and the long-range regional transportation plan (RTP) through an objective-driven, performance-based approach.
-MAP-21 retained the CMP requirement while enhancing requirements for congestion and reliability monitoring and reporting.
-The most recent federal transportation legislation, FAST Act, retained the CMP requirement set forth in MAP-21.
+MAP-21 and FAST Act retained the CMP requirement while enhancing requirements for congestion and reliability monitoring and reporting.
+The most recent federal transportation legislation, the Infrastructure Investment and Jobs Act (IIJA), retained the CMP requirement set forth in MAP-21.